EnglishSid/DigitalExplorerSpecs/internalContent/Ridealongs/readme.md

 # Digital Explorer Ride-alongs

-The Digital Explorer ride-alongs are aimed to provide a high value service to account teams to help them leverage the highest value from the [DXC Digital Explorer](https://digitalexplorer.dxc.com) platform.
+The Digital Explorer ride-alongs are aimed to support account teams to help them leverage the highest value from the [DXC Digital Explorer](https://digitalexplorer.dxc.com) platform.

 ![image](images/GeneralFlow.png)